 - Do you notice anything that makes your symptoms worse or better?

-- Are you taking any new medications or have you changed your diet recently?
+- Are you taking any new medications, or have you changed your eating pattern recently?